-Boeing and Alder Fuels have formed a new partnership to expand production of sustainable aviation fuel (SAF).
+Boeing and Alder Fuels expand SAF production

 Using Boeing aircraft, the companies will test and qualify Alder-derived SAF, advance policies to expedite the transition to renewable energy in aviation, and grow the amount of SAF for the global aerospace market.